arangodb/docs/3.11/data-modeling-databases.md

     As a UTF-8 character may consist of multiple bytes, this does not necessarily equate to 128 characters.

-  Example database names that can be used with the _extended_ naming convention:
+  Example database names that can be used with the _extended_ naming constraints:
-  `"España", "😀", "犬", "كلب", "@abc123", "København", "München", "Україна", "abc? <> 123!"`
+  `España`, `😀`, `犬`, `كلب`, `@abc123`, `København`, `München`, `Україна`, `abc? <> 123!`

 {% hint 'warning' %}
 While it is possible to change the value of the `--database.extended-names` option from `false` to `true` to enable extended names, the reverse is not true.
-Once the extended names have been enabled, they remain permanently enabled so that existing databases with extended names remain accessible.
+Once the extended names have been enabled, they remain permanently enabled so that existing databases, collections, Views, and indexes with extended names remain accessible.

-Please be aware that dumps containing extended database names cannot be restored into older versions that only support the traditional naming convention.
-In a cluster setup, it is required to use the same database naming convention for all Coordinators and DB-Servers of the cluster.
+Please be aware that dumps containing extended names cannot be restored into older versions that only support the traditional naming constraints.
+In a cluster setup, it is required to use the same naming constraints for all Coordinators and DB-Servers of the cluster.
 Otherwise, the startup is refused.
-In DC2DC setups it is also required to use the same database naming convention for both datacenters to avoid incompatibilities.
+In DC2DC setups it is also required to use the same naming constraints for both datacenters to avoid incompatibilities.
 {% endhint %}

 ## Notes